anya-mb/genAI_text_enhancer/README.rst

 Project Overview
 ================
-This repository contains a FastAPI backend service and a Chrome Extension.
-The FastAPI backend exposes an endpoint that reverses a text string.
-The Chrome Extension provides a button to capture selected text, send it to the FastAPI service for reversal, and then insert it back.
+This repository contains a Chrome Extension.
+The AWS Lambda backend exposes an endpoint that reverses a text string.
+The Chrome Extension provides a button to capture selected text, send it to AWS Lambda service for reversal, and then insert it back.

 Directory Structure
 -------------------